mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

 ---

-Note, you can easily customize this prompt after downloading this tool by editing the `prompt.txt` file in the tool folder.
-For instance, you may want to change the default browser to something else, for instance, for Chrome.
+Note, you can easily customise this prompt after downloading this tool by editing the `prompt.txt` file in the tool folder.
+For instance, you may want to change the default browser to something else such as Chrome.

 ## Execute Script